 in the above the variable str = ArkSvc, str2 = cascade.local but the password is still null.
 We know that the Decryption function has not been invoked due to the breakpoint.
 Let step over the by pressing F10.
 Now the decryption function has been invoked and result of decryption is stored in the variable password.
 Now password has value = “w3lc0meFr31nd\0\0\0”

 We have also successfully decrypted the password by doing the dynamic analyses.

-There is a functionality that i would like to share that i usually use during static analyses.
-This function remind me to xref to and xref from in IDA. it help to analyse the function call and uses.
-Lets analyze the DecryptString function.
-You can right click on the function name and select Analyze
+There is a functionality that I would like to share that I usually use during static analyses.
+This function reminds me to Xref to and Xref from in IDA.
+It helps to analyze the function call and uses.
+Let’s explore the DecryptString function.
+You can right-click on the function name and select Analyze

 We can see that DecryptString function is only be used or called by MainModule.
 We can also see that DecryptString uses a bunch of function